redis/node-redis/packages/time-series/README.md

 ### Retrieving Information about the timeseries Stored in Redis

-RedisTimeSeries includes commands that can help to view the information on timeseries
+RedisTimeSeries also includes commands that can help to view the information on the state of a time series.

-Using the [`TS.INFO`](https://oss.redis.com/redistimeseries/commands/#tsinfo) command, we can view timeseries information like this:
+Using the [`TS.INFO`](https://redis.io/commands/ts.info/) command, we can view timeseries information like this:

 ```javascript